Researchers in the UK are working to establish why people from Black, Asian and minority ethnic backgrounds are more likely to die from COVID-19.

 - how this is affected by their socioeconomic situation and pre-existing health conditions.

-This project is designing culturally relevant health messages for Black and South Asian groups and deliver these messages through specific and trusted communications channels.
+This project is designing culturally-relevant health messages for Black and South Asian groups and delivering these messages through specific and trusted communications channels.

-It is hoped this will influence behaviours that reduce the transmission of COVID-19, such as perceived risks and susceptibility, proximity and social distancing, and infection control.
+It is hoped this will influence behaviours that reduce the transmission of COVID-19, such as:

 The information gained from the project will be shared with the Black and South Asian community, community leaders and policymakers including NHS England and Public Health England.

 Professor Julia Hippisley-Cox at the University of Oxford and Dr Hajira Dambha-Miller at the University of Southampton: £327,000

 This study will determine the risk of infection and death from COVID-19 in individual ethnic groups and explain why these differences might exist.

 The team is combining over 40 million patient GP records across rural and urban areas of England to create one of the largest COVID-19 cohorts in the UK.
 They will describe patterns of COVID-19 disease and death according to ethnicity and use statistical modelling to understand these differences.

 Professor Thomas Yates, University of Leicester: £126,000